BlenderVR/manual/manual/first-run.rst

 Launch BlenderVR
 -----------------

-Start by opening the blenderVR GUI (see `Running BlenderVR <installation/installation.html#running>`_ in the Install section).
+Start by opening the BlenderVR GUI (see `Running BlenderVR <installation/installation.html#running>`_ in the Install section).
 Although in the future you can launch it via a shortcut, for the first run it's better to do it via command-line, to catch any unexpected error.
 It is advised to understand how to manipulate the `User Interface <components/user-interface.html>`_ before going any further.

 Open the Simulation File